iptq/osureplay/README.md

 osu!
 Replay Recorder
 ====================

-Pass in a .osr replay, .osz map, and a filename for the .mp4 video, and ideally it'd crank out a video.
+Pass in a .osr replay, .osz map, and a filename for the .mpg video, and ideally it'd crank out a video.
 Still heavily under development, so nothing works.
 Don't @ me.

 What is osu?
 ------------